zabbonat/AI-COVID19-interdisciplinarity/README.md

 # AI-COVID19-interdisciplinarity
-AI and COVID-19: A case of failed interdisciplinarity
+Official repository for **AI and COVID-19: A case of failed interdisciplinarity**

+- Keywords: Team Science, Interdisciplinarity, Artificial Intelligence, COVID-19